Illinois Compiled Statutes

 (a) If a court has reason to believe that an individual who is charged with

-or convicted of a crime suffers from alcoholism or other drug addiction and the
+or convicted of a crime suffers from a substance use disorder and the

-court finds that he is eligible to make the election provided for under Section
+court finds that he or she is eligible to make the election provided for under Section

 40-5, the court shall advise the individual that he or she